WELCOME CURRENT HEALTH INSURANCE CLIENTS!

 IS THERE ANYWHERE ELSE I CAN GO FOR INFORMATION ON MEDICARE PLANS?

 Note that we are NOT suggesting that you go to ALL insurer websites!
 That would be overwhelming.
-If you want to consider another insurer, let us know so we can check the network etc before you commit to a webinar.
-However, the webinars are a good review if you plan to stay on your current plan.
+If you want to consider another insurer, let us know so we can check the network etc before you commit to a webinar or meeting.
+However, the webinars or meetings are a good review if you plan to stay on your current plan.

 Presently, we represent Aetna, BCBS, HealthPartners, Humana, Medica, SilverScript, UCare and UHC/AARP.